 I started using ASSISTments in Fall of 2018.
 Since then, I have found that ASSISTments helps me in a variety of ways to teach complex material.
-One of the most effective tools to help me teach complex materials is the ASSISTments Item reports.
+One of the most effective tools to help me teach complex materials is the ASSISTments Assignment Reports.

 Within these groups, students work together to solve the problem correctly.
 By working together, the students figure out on what part of the question they are getting stuck.
 The students in one of my homework groups recently discovered that they were all getting tripped up while combining terms.
 By working together and discussing the problem out loud, the group was able to identify exactly where they needed help.
 I was able to step in and clarify the steps involved in combining terms.